 II.
 GENERAL STATEMENT OF POLICY

-The general expectation of the school board is that all student trips will be well planned, conducted in an orderly manner and safe environment, and will relate directly to the objectives of the class or activity for which the trip is requested.
+The general expectation of the charter school board is that all student trips will be well planned, conducted in an orderly manner and safe environment, and will relate directly to the objectives of the class or activity for which the trip is requested.
 Student trips will be categorized within three general areas:

 A. Instructional Trips

 Trips that take place during the school day, relate directly to a course of study, and require student participation shall fall in this category.
 These trips shall be subject to review and approval of the building principal and shall be financed by charter school funds within the constraints of the school building budget.
 Fees may not be assessed against students to defray direct costs of instructional trips.
-(Minn.
-Stat. § 123B.37, Prohibited Fees)

 B. Supplementary Trips

 This category pertains to those trips in which students voluntarily participate and which usually take place outside the regular school day.
 Examples of trips in this category involve student activities, clubs, and other special interest groups.
 These trips are subject to review and approval of the activities director and/or the building principal.
 Financial contributions by students may be requested.
-(Minn.
-Stat. § 123B.36, Authorized Fees)

 C. Extended Trips